hyperspark9/visualinux/README.md

 Visualinux is a debugging framework that can simplify the program state of Linux kernel to the extent that one can visually understand with low programming complexity and efforts.
 This repo provides the source code of our prototype implementation.
-We also provide an online environment to reproduce the evaluation results of our paper submission.
+We also provide an online environment to reproduce the textbook evaluation results of our paper submission.

 <div>
     <a href="docs/assets/01-process_tree.png"><img style="width: 32%; border: 1px black solid" src="docs/assets/01-process_tree.png"/></a>